 - Long-Term Care Planning

 - Power of Attorney & Advance Health Care Directive

 REVOCABLE LIVING TRUSTS IN SALT LAKE CITY

-Living trusts, also known as revocable trusts, are growing in popularity in Salt Lake City because they allow you full control while you're alive and able to manage your own assets, and then provide privacy after death.
+Living trusts, also known as revocable trusts, are growing in popularity in Salt Lake City because they allow you full control while you’re alive and able to manage your own assets, and then provide privacy after death.
 In probate, which is required if you have a will, the division of your estate becomes public record.
 With revocable living trusts in Salt Lake City, Utah, you can avoid probate as long as all your funds and assets are transferred to the trust.
 Furthermore, husbands and wives can be co-trustees, and supplementary pour-over wills can be combined with your trust.
-When these are created, all your property that isn't deeded to the trust when you pass on will be moved into the living trust.
-Revocable living trusts have to be managed carefully, so we invite you to consult with an attorney with Alder Law to have your questions answered.
+When these are created, all your property that isn’t deeded to the trust when you pass on will be moved into the living trust.
+Revocable living trusts have to be managed carefully, so we invite you to consult with an elder law attorney at Alder Law to have your questions answered.
 You can begin the process of securing your assets for future generations today.